Aish970/Adventure/README.md

 Description

-This repository contains the implementation of a text-based adventure game engine that loads and lets the player interact with a game world defined by a map file in JSON format.
+This repository hosts the codebase for a text-based adventure game engine designed to immerse players in dynamic game worlds defined by JSON map files.
+Through seamless loading and interaction, players navigate diverse environments, uncovering rich descriptions and engaging challenges along the way.

 Features: